 A hot bath is a great way to relax your muscles and calm your mind.
 It doesn’t always do the trick for everyone, but it works wonders for me!
 It is definitely worth a shot.

 Hunger hinders us from being able to fall asleep.
 Have a light meal before bed.
-Avoid heavy food and chocolates - they have stimulants that will adversely affect your sleep.
 Remember warm milk?
 Yes, a glass of warm milk can do the trick.
 Also, bananas and turkey contain the amino acid Tryptophan which may also help you sleep.

 Both caffeine and nicotine should be avoided.
 They are stimulants that prevent one from falling asleep and then staying asleep.
 Beverages such as: coffee, tea, soft drinks, hot cocoa, chocolate and certain medicines contain caffeine.
 Cigarettes, cigars, and some drugs contain nicotine.
 Make sure to avoid all these products where possible.
-Alcohol is also to be avoided [Refer to Tip # 17].
+Alcohol is also to be avoided.
 It may relax you at first and put you to sleep, but you will wake up the moment it clears your system - and this can happen in the middle of the night.

-According to a 12 year Canadian study there is a link between sleeping inducing medications and long-term mortality.
+According to a 12 year Canadian study there is a link between sleep inducing medications and long-term mortality.
 Consumption of sleeping pills or anxiety relieving medications was associated with a 36 percent higher death risk, the study concluded.
 Moreover, Dr. Daniel Kripke of University of California, San Diego claims that taking 30 or more sleeping pills a month is as bad as smoking a pack of cigarettes a day.
-Granted that the sleeping pills that were developed in the 1990’s are less addictive and dangerous than the sleeping pills that were available before, however, they still have numerous side-effects.
 Most sleeping pills taken over long periods of time tend to remain in the bloodstream.
 This leaves the consumer with a hangover the next day, impairing memory and performance at his or her place of work and home.
 Also, sleeping pills may reduce your inhibitions; encouraging risky behavior.
 Evidence associates the consumption of sleeping pills with an increased risk of being in a car accident.
 Word of warning: Once you get addicted to a sleeping pill, you won’t be able to sleep without it.